 Animal Welfare reasons – even though one can be optimally healthy on a mostly plant-based diet, with some animal products, most vegans choose to eliminate all animal products, due to an animal welfare perspective.
 Each day, hundreds of thousands of animals are tortured, abused, living in horrifying conditions, and slaughtered for food – a food source that we simply do not need to survive or thrive.

 Environmental reasons – each day we are wasting water, food and land to farm animals, resources that could be put to much better use, like for helping people in underdeveloped countries live and survive.
 Each day, the water, air and land is heavily polluted due to animal farming, with animal farms being the greatest source of increased greenhouse gas emissions.

 Spiritual reasons – some faiths simply do not believe in or condone the killing of ANY species on this planet.
 However, regardless of a specific faith or religion, more and more people today are simply evolving to open up their hearts wider then ever before, and dropping the superiority complex that has existed on this planet for hundreds of years.
 That being, that we are better than animals, that we have the right to enforce our will on theirs, that they are here to serve us, and treating animals like a product or commodity to be used as we please.

-The above are just some of the general reasons, for more specific reasons, check out the article I wrote a while back called “15 Reasons to go Vegetarian, For You, the Animals and the Planet.”
+The above are just some of the general reasons, for more specific reasons, please refer to my article 15 Reasons to go Vegetarian, For You, the Animals and the Planet.

 Ultimately, veganism should never be influenced onto someone, and it definitely should not be forced, such as in the case of family members, friends, romantic partners, health professionals, or organizations.
 Decisions based on these sources, always tend to be short-lived and not properly understood.